Facebook Pixel

 Veteran Assistance

-In 2022, more than 33,000 United States veterans experienced homelessness, according to the US Department of Veteran Affairs, and many of these individuals live with unaddressed mental health needs.
+Between 2023 and 2024, more than 32,000 United States veterans experienced homelessness, according to the US Department of Veteran Affairs, and many of these individuals live with unaddressed mental health needs.

-Oceans Healthcare’s STAR Military Program is a specific program meant to help veteran and active-duty military members manage behavioral health challenges.
+Oceans Healthcare’s STAR Military Program at Oceans Behavioral Hospitals in Abilene and Biloxi is a specific program meant to help veteran and active-duty military members manage behavioral health challenges.

 More Posts